Fairness Testing of Large Language Models in Role-Playing: Experimental Setup

 \subsection{\ours: In a Nutshell}

-\ours is an automatic LLM-based pipeline specifically designed for fairness testing of LLMs during role-playing.
 From the SE perspective, a typical fairness testing workflow involves two key steps: test input generation and test oracle generation~\cite{ChenZHHSur24}.
 As shown in Figure \ref{overview}, we present \ours from the two steps.

 \textbf{1) Automatic test input generation:} This step aims to automatically generate inputs that can elicit biased responses from LLMs.
 Since our goal is to conduct fairness testing during role-playing, we first use an LLM to generate roles that have the potential to induce bias (i.e., \emph{role generation}).
 For each role, we then generate questions that are likely to provoke biased responses from the LLMs assuming these roles (i.e., \emph{question generation}).
 In line with previous work~\cite{biasaskerpaper}, our pipeline produces three common types of questions: Yes/No questions, Choice questions, and Why questions.